 Failure to submit a final report may disqualify future proposal submissions to PRACE by any member of the research group.
-The template for the final report is available for download below.

 Applicants allow PRACE to publish the final report of the project as of one year from the end date of the allocation period.
 Applicants commit to collaborate with PRACE, upon its request, in the preparation of dissemination material.